About the CTK Farm

 Americans throw out 30-40% of the food that we create.

-These statistics are shocking and motivates our work with 30+ partners to help tackle hunger in Whatcom County.
+These statistics are shocking and motivate our work with 30+ partners to help tackle hunger in Whatcom County.
 Our goal is to help fill some of the holes in the local food safety net system that God has equipped us to fill.

 Farming